 Back in September, we shared an infographic on this website which demonstrated how the UK Aid Direct fund and its grant holders, had responded to the COVID-19 pandemic.

-Now, two UK Aid Direct grant holders, A Partner in Education (APIE) (opens in a new window) and Ethical Trading Initiatives (opens in a new window) have shared their thoughts and experiences with us on adapting their projects to the challenging circumstances.
+Now, two UK Aid Direct grant holders, A Partner in Education (APIE) and Ethical Trading Initiatives (ETI) have shared their thoughts and experiences with us on adapting their projects to the challenging circumstances.